ufidon/ct/mod1/tg.md

 - the ϵ edges can be removed without changing the capability of the TG
   - they are reserved only for generalization
-- another equivalent TG accepts only ab
+- another equivalent TG accepts only `aa`
   - ![tm](./img/tm.jpg)

 - A TG whose ϵ edges cannot be removed